arduino/docs-content/content/hardware/05.pro-solutions/solutions-and-kits/edge-control/tutorials/smart-irrigation-system/content.md

 We will go through some important code sections to make this application fully operative.
 We will begin with the required libraries:

-- Including `Arduino_EdgeControl.h` will enable the support for the Arduino Edge Control board peripherals, install it by searching for it on the Library Manager.
+- Including `Arduino_EdgeControl.h` will enable the support for the Edge Control board peripherals, install it by searching for it on the Library Manager.
 - Including `Wire.h` will enable the I2C communication needed between the Edge Control, the MKR and the other peripherals, it's included in the BSP of the Arduino Edge Control.

 There are two headers included in the project code that handles some helper functions and structures:

-- `SensorValues.hpp` handles the shared variables between the Arduino Edge Control and the MKR WiFi 1010 through I2C.
+- `SensorValues.hpp` handles the shared variables between the Edge Control and the MKR WiFi 1010 through I2C.
-- `helpers.h` handles the Real Time Clock functions to retrieve the local date and time.
+- `helpers.h` handles the real-time clock (RTC) functions to retrieve the local date and time.

 Here is also defined a structure to handle the number of button taps to control each valve manually.